trabus/ember-cli-mv/ember-mv_spec.md

     * DEST file does not already exist
   2. check for git
     * check for .git in project
+    * check git version for mv and ls-files support
     * check to see if file is versioned
   3. check dest dir exists
   4. beforeMove hook